narenkarthikx/mexo-ai-expense-tracker/README.md

 - Verify database tables are created

 **AI features not working?**
-- Confirm your OpenAI API key is valid
+- Confirm your Google Gemini API key is valid
-- Ensure you have sufficient credits
+- Check the model name is correct (gemini-2.5-flash)

 ## 🤝 Contributing

 We welcome contributions!
-Please read our [Contributing Guide](docs/CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest improvements.
+Please see our [Documentation Hub](docs/README.md) for technical details and contribution guidelines.

 ## 📄 License